daniel-vera-g/typo/docs/npm.md

 1. `npm init -y`
 2. `npm i markdownlint prettier`
-3. You can configure an npm script.
+3. You can configure a npm script.
 For example:

 ```json
 [...]